mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 Temptation bundling allows you to indulge in short-term pleasure while still making progress towards your long-term goals.

-You will stick to your new habit, as you will be motivated to do the activities you enjoy.
+You'll stick to your new habit, as you'll be motivated to do the activities you enjoy.

 Temptation bundling is not a magic bullet and it will not work in every situation.